 Sundays 9:30am – Field Room (1st Floor Education Building)

-The Listening for God Class will continue it’s study of Kristen Tibbet interviews this fall.
+The Listening for God Class will continue it’s study of Kristen Tibbet interviews this winter.
 The class, which meets in the Field Room, is open to all.

 Sundays 9:30am – Marshall Parlor (1st Floor Education Building)